Content Hub asset locales

 Adding localesLink copied!

 Locales are specified at the account level and you need administrator access to add locales to an account.
-To add a locale, choose "Locales" from the menu in the top right of the window, as shown below.
+To add a locale, choose "My account" from the menu in the top right of the window.

-The locales window opens and will show any locales on your account.
+The Settings window opens, from which you choose "Locales".
+The Locales pane is displayed and shows any locales on your account.
 You can specify that locales can be applied by default to assets at the account or user level.

 To add a new locale click the New button as shown.